-(These are a translation issue for languages that do not use these.)

-... for your righteous judgments are good.
-(Psalm 119:39b ULT)

-The word "righteous" simply reminds us that God's judgments are righteous.
-It does not distinguish his righteous judgments from his unrighteous judgments, because all of his judgments are righteous.

-How can Sarah, who is 90 years old, bear a son?
-(Genesis 17:17b ULT)

-The phrase "who is 90 years old" is the reason that Abraham did not think that Sarah could bear a son.
-He was not distinguishing one woman named Sarah from another woman named Sarah who was a different age, and he was not telling anyone something new about her age.
-He simply did not think that a woman who was that old could bear a child.
+(These a re a translation issue for languages that do not use these.) for your righteous judgments are good.
+(Psalm 119:39b ULT) d "righteous" simply reminds us that God's judgments are righteous.
+It does not distinguish his righteous nts from his unrighteous judgments, because all of his judgments are righteous.
+How can Sarah, who is 90 years old , bear a son?
+(Genesis 17:17b ULT) distingu ase "who is 90 years old" is the reason that Abraham did not think that Sarah could bear a son.
+He was not ishing one woman named Sarah from another woman named Sarah who was a different age, and he was not anyone something new about her age.
+He simply did not think that a woman who was that old could hild.
 I will wipe away mankind whom I have created from the surface of the earth.
-(Genesis 6:7 ULT)

-The phrase "whom I have created" is a reminder of the relationship between God and mankind.
-It is the reason God had the right to wipe away mankind.
+(Genesis 6:7 ULT) • ase "whom I have created" is a reminder of the relationship between God and mankind.
+It is the reason Goo right to wipe away mankind.
 There is not another mankind that God did not create.

-If readers would understand the purpose of a phrase with a noun, then consider keeping the phrase and the noun together.
-For languages that use words or phrases with a noun only to distinguish one item from another, here are some strategies for translating phrases that are used to inform or remind.

-(1) Put the information in another part of the sentence and add words that show its purpose.

-(2) Use one of your language's ways for expressing that this is just added information.
-It may be by adding a small word, or by changing the way the voice sounds.
-Sometimes changes in the voice can be shown with punctuation marks, such as parentheses or commas.

-(1) Put the information in another part of the sentence and add words that show its purpose.

-I hate those who serve worthless idols (Psalm 31:6 ULT)

-By saying "worthless idols," David was commenting about all idols and giving his reason for hating those who serve them.
-He was not distinguishing worthless idols from valuable idols.

-Because idols are worthless, I hate those who serve them.

-... for your righteous judgments are good.
-(Psalm 119:39b ULT)

-... for your judgments are good because they are righteous.
+Trans lation Strategies togethe rs would understand the purpose of a phrase with a noun, then consider keeping the phrase and the noun r.
+For languages that use words or phrases with a noun only to distinguish one item from another, here are rategies for translating phrases that are used to inform or remind.
+(2) Use o word, or the information in another part of the sentence and add words that show its purpose.
+The property of the sentence and add words that show its purpose.
+The property of the way the voice sounds.
+Sometimes changes in the voice can be shown with punctuation such as parentheses or commas.
+Exam ples of Translation Strategies Applied (1) Put tl he information in another part of the sentence and add words that show its purpose.
+I hate those who serve worthless idols (Psalm 31:6 ULT) g "worthless idols," David was commenting about all idols and giving his reason for hating those who serve e was not distinguishing worthless idols from valuable idols.
+Because idols are worthless , I hate those who serve them. for your righteous judgments are good.
+(Psalm 119:39b ULT) for your judgments are good because they are righteous .